scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 **We generalized the definition of methods in Scala** by allowing type parameters to be interleaved with regular parameters.
 This change notably allows methods to take type parameters whose bounds depend on value parameters.
 You can learn more about the motivation behind this change in the proposal document:
 [SIP-47 - Clause Interleaving](https://docs.scala-lang.org/sips/clause-interleaving.html).
-Last, we lifted a current
+Lastly, we lifted a current
 language restriction that prevents eta-expansion to be applied to polymorphic methods.
 You can learn more about this change in the proposal document:
 [SIP-49 - Polymorphic Eta-Expansion](https://docs.scala-lang.org/sips/polymorphic-eta-expansion.html).
 Both proposals